Medieval reenactment

-Medieval reenactment is a form of historical reenactment that focuses on re-enacting European history in the period from the fall of Rome to about the end of the 15th century.
-The second half of this period is often called the Middle Ages.
-This multiplicity of terms is compounded by the variety of other terms used for the period.
+Medieval reenactment is a form of historical reenactment that focuses on re-enacting European history of the Middle Ages, broadly the period from the Decline of the Roman Empire to about the end of the 15th century.

-The first period is sometimes called the Migration Period or Dark Ages by Western European historians, and as Völkerwanderung ("wandering of the peoples") by German historians.
+The first part of this period is sometimes called the Migration Period or Dark Ages by Western European historians, and as Völkerwanderung ("wandering of the peoples") by German historians.
 This term is usually reserved for the 5th and 6th centuries.
-Re-enactors who re-create the next period of history - 7th to 11th centuries - often refer to this as Early medieval.
-The 12th to 14th centuries fall under the term High medieval, while the 15th century is often termed Late medieval.
+Re-enactors who re-create the next period of history – 7th to 11th centuries – often refer to this as the Early Middle Ages.
+The 12th to 14th centuries fall under the term High medieval, while the 15th century is often termed Late medieval, though usage varies.

-With such a wide range of eras most medieval reenactment groups focus on a smaller time period, sometimes restricting their interest to a particular century, or even a specific decade, series of battles, or monarch, depending on how authentic the reenactment and encampment is intended to be.
+With such a wide range of eras, most medieval reenactment groups focus on a smaller time period, sometimes restricting their interest to a particular century, a specific decade, series of battles, or monarch, depending on how authentic the reenactment and encampment is intended to be.

+Types

+Scholars distinguish several forms of medieval reenactment, ranging from living history demonstrations to the staged re-creation of combat and historical battles.
+Although reenactment is not limited to the Middle Ages, popular forms of medieval-focused performance include fairs, parades, performance reconstruction, and Historical European martial arts.

 Living history

-Medieval period oriented living history groups and reenactors focus on recreating civilian or military life in period of the Middle Ages.
+Medieval period oriented living history groups and reenactors focus on recreating civilian or military life in the period of the Middle Ages.
 It is very popular in Eastern Europe.
 The goal of the reenactor and their group is to portray an accurate interpretation of a person who credibly could exist at a specific place at a specific point in time while at the same time remaining approachable to the public.
+Living history typically emphasizes the representation of everyday life within a historical period rather than the reenactment of a particular event.
 Examples of living history activities include authentic camping, cooking, practicing historical skills and trades, and playing historical musical instruments or board games.

-Renaissance Fair participants generally borrow from a range of history and often incorporate fantasy or Hollywood-inspired elements into a presentation for public entertainment.
+In the United States Renaissance Fair participants generally borrow from a range of history and often incorporate fantasy or Hollywood-inspired elements into a presentation for public entertainment.
 In contrast, activities of the Society for Creative Anachronism (SCA) include everything from artistic disguises for modern items such as ice chests, to exhaustive research and authentic living history events.